-I enjoyed the surprises and twists, and a generational view of Sherlock Holmes and Moriarty.
+“I enjoyed the surprises and twists, and a generational view of Sherlock Holmes and Moriarty.
 I found the doctor’s notes and Sherlock’s journal entries a different way to give clues.
-I recommend this story.
+I recommend this ‘Sherlock Holmes and the Remaining Improbable.”
 Iron Canuck Reviews and More

 “I fairly flew through this book, slowing down only to savor the story for a little longer.
-It’s extremely well written and the main players match my memories of the originals while at the same time growing and developing as only the best characters can.
+It’s extremely well written and the main player match my memories of the originals while at the same time growing and developing as only the best characters can.
 The mystery itself was fantastic.
-It wasn’t forced, the final solution made perfect sense in response to the clues, and it was very clever.”
+It wasn’t forced, the final solution made perfect sense in response to the clues, and it was very clever.

-Surprisingly, the ending left me both incredibly satisfied anda little sad.
+Surprisingly, the ending left me both incredibly satisfied and a little sad.
 It felt like the perfect epilogue to a brilliant character’s lifelong accomplishments, and I honestly wasn’t ready for the book to end.
 I must definitely suggest picking this book up.”
 Witty and Sarcastic Book Club

 Susanne Dutton is the one who hid during high school gym, produced an alternative newspaper and exchanged notes in Tolkien’s Elfish language with her few friends.
 While earning her B.A. in English, she drove a shabby Ford Falcon with a changing array of homemade bumper strips: Art for Art’s Sake, Forgive Us Our Trespasses, Free Bosie from the Scorn of History.
 Later, her interests in myth and depth psychology led to graduate and postgraduate degrees in counseling.

 Nowadays, having outlived her mortgage and her professional counseling life, she aims herself at her desk most days; where she tangles with whatever story she can’t get out of her head.
 Those stories tend to seat readers within pinching distance of her characters, who, like most of us, slide at times from real life to fantasy and back.